yourdevkalki/arbitrum-vibekit/README.md

 3. Choose your local directory and click "Clone".
 4. Once cloned, Cursor will automatically detect the `.cursor/rules` folder and set up the AI context.

+### 🤖 Vibe Coding Agents

+Ready to vibe with some DeFi agents? to run any of the existing agents or vibe code your own, refer to [this guide](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/examples/README.md).

 ### 🧠 Crafting Effective AI Prompts

 To make the most of vibe coding, it's important to provide your AI assistant with clear and structured context.
 In the `.cursor/rules` folder, you can define the scope of your project, including its purpose, key components, and any relevant data schemas.